midonet/orizuru/README.md

 This program can be used to test drive MEM OpenStack and midonet.org OpenStack inside containers on Ubuntu Linux.

-This installer has been tested only with juno and Midonet 1.9.3 at the moment.

-If you find a bug in the OSS part please let us know!

 For MEM credentials you can always get your MEM trial key here today: http://www.midokura.com/midonet-enterprise/

 A demo video of the installer running (30 minutes) is available here: http://midonet.github.io/orizuru .